enkidevs/curriculum-tools/Insight-Documentation.md

 Content should be short and SEXI.

 Short means that they should cover the smallest possible idea in a non-exhaustive way.
-Typically less than 500 words, with an image or code example.
-Brevity is key, because these aren't meant to be a wall of text. **An Article is meant to cover only enough for the user to correctly answer the questions attached**.
+Typically less than 500 words, plus an image or code example.
+Brevity is key, because these aren't meant to be a wall of text. **An insight is meant to cover only enough for the user to correctly answer the questions attached**.

 SEXI is an acroynm for how explainations should be structured.
+This is a general guideline, not a rule.
 - **S** State: State or define the concept.
 "Functions are a way to encapsulate and reuse code."
 - **E** Elaborate: Explain in more detail or qualify the concept.
 "Functions take an input and produce an output, and  can be composed together to control the flow of a program."
 - **X** Exemplify: Give an example of when you might use this, establish context.
 "Functions are useful when you need to perform a repeated action and you want to give that action a name."
 You can also visualize the abstract form here: `function ([arg1, arg2, args...]) {[function body]}`